-1. DEGREE LEVEL
+1. DEGREE LEVEL STANDARDS

-Baccalaureate/Bachelor Degree ELEMENTS
+Baccalaureate/Bachelor's Degree ELEMENTS

 - a.
 A general knowledge and understanding of many key concepts, methodologies, theoretical approaches, and assumptions in a discipline - b.
 A broad understanding of some of the major fields in a discipline, including, where appropriate, from an interdisciplinary perspective, and how the fields may intersect with fields in related disciplines - c.
-An ability to gather, review, evaluate, and interpret information relevant to one or more of the major fields in a discipline - d.
+An ability to gather, review, evaluate, and interpret information relevant to one or more of the major fields in a discipline

+- d.
 Some detailed knowledge in an area of the discipline - e.
 Critical thinking and analytical skills inside and outside the discipline - f.
-The ability to apply learning from one or more areas. - 2.
-Conceptual & Methodological Awareness/Research and Scholarship
+The ability to apply learning from one or more areas.